university-of-york/uoy-design-patterns/src/pages/101-grid.md

 ] } );
 </script>

-You can play around with the differnt displays by assigning these classes.
+You can play around with the different displays by assigning these classes.

 <script>
 component("grid", { "atoms":[